SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 the conclusion of data entry.
 It is, however, vital that the interaction between data sources and data analysts takes place fast and seamlessly in order to avoid loss of valuable time due to technical friction.
-This point has been prominently highlighted by the currently ongoing coronavirus pandemic [@callaway_etal_2020] in which issues have been reported regarding the timely transfer of information for the preparation of up-to-date infection counts[@risklayer_news].
+This point has been prominently highlighted by the currently ongoing coronavirus pandemic [@callaway_etal_2020] in which issues have been reported regarding the timely transfer of information for the preparation of up-to-date infection counts[@spiegel_meldeluecke, @risklayer_news].
 These issues led to confusion and may have ultimately delayed important actions.
 While this is a stark example it still serves to show how severe the influence of technical friction between digital systems can be.

 To this end we have developed the R statistics [@r_citation] software package `secuTrialR`, which enables seamless interaction with data collected in the commercially available CDMS secuTrial.
 Next to parsing and reading the data it performs data transformation for dates, date times and categorical data to reduce the data preparation overhead.
 Furthermore, `secuTrialR` includes standard functionalities to show descriptive statistics such as study recruitment or completeness of entered data per case report form for secuTrial data exports.

 The development of `secuTrialR` made extensive use of the `tidyverse` [@tidyverse_cit] and greatly benefited from the `devtools` package [@devtools_cit] and `RStudio` [@rstudio_cit].
+Furthermore, `tcltk` and `igraph` [@igraph_cit] are incorporated.

+`secuTrialR` is available on GitHub, CRAN and Bioconda [@Gruening-2018-bioconda].

+# Design

+Independent of the specific database at hand all secuTrial data exports share a certain common technical structure.
+In `secuTrialR` we make use of this information to build an S3 object of class `secuTrialdata` when the data is read into R. All downstream functions expect a `secuTrialdata` object as input.

 # Acknowledgements